antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 # Dataflow format

-Dataflow is the name of the graph that is rendered.
+A rendered graph with all its nodes, their properties, values, and connections is called a dataflow.
 Its state can be serialized and saved as a JSON file.

 ## Format description

 The root of the dataflow format consists of two main attributes.

-* `graph` - object of type [Graph](#graph) that describes the main graph displayed to the user after load.
+* `graph` - object of type [Graph](#graph) that describes the main graph displayed to the user.
-* `graphTemplates` - list of graph-nodes that are available to the user.
+* `graphTemplates` - list of graph-nodes available to the user.

 ### Graph

-The graph format has five main attributes.
+The graph format has five main attributes:

 * `id` - unique value that identifies the graph.
 * `nodes` - array that specifies all nodes in the dataflow.